The Ultimate Guide to Acing the McKinsey Case Interview (Problem-Solving Interview)

 Example of a McKinsey Case Interview Structure Questions

 There is not a single memorized framework bucket that would work here.
-Let us look at an example answer for this prompt.

 Less than 1% of candidates make it through the recruiting filters of McKinsey.
 You want to provide insights that the interviewer has not heard before and not be just like the other 99% that fail to impress.

-What is the format of the McKinsey case?
+What is the Format of the McKinsey Case?

 A typical McKinsey case follows the PEI in a one-hour interview session.
 It lasts for 25 to 30 minutes in an interviewer-led format, meaning that the interviewer takes the lead and guides you through the case.
-Your role as the interviewee is to answer the questions asked by the interviewer before they will move on to the next question.
-While it is the interviewer’s responsibility to provide hints and move you through the different questions, you should take the lead within each question.
+Your role as the interviewee is to answer the questions asked by the interviewer before they move on to the next question.
+While it is the interviewer’s responsibility to provide hints and move you through the different questions, you should take the lead with each question.

-Depending on your performance and speed, you will be asked three to six questions.
-Only receiving three questions is actually a positive sign since the interviewer was happy with your answers to each question.
+Only receiving three questions is a positive sign since the interviewer was happy with your answers to each question.
 Going above three questions usually happens when the interviewer wants to dig deeper into a specific question type to see if the quality of a previous answer to a similar question was just an outlier or can be confirmed with a second question.
-Most candidates need more than three questions to convince the interviewer, so don’t be scared when your case gets a little bit longer and consists of more than three questions.

 Some offices also offer a McKinsey phone case interview as a first screening device, which follows the same structure as an in-person interview.

-Is the McKinsey case interview different from a BCG or Bain interview?
+Is the McKinsey Case Interview Different From a BCG or Bain Interview?

 McKinsey, BCG, and Bain cases have certain things in common:

-• The elements of the cases are the same.
+- The elements of the cases are the same.
 You will have to structure problems, interpret exhibits, and work through some calculations, come up with recommendations or implications, etc.

-• The skills that are assessed are the same.
+- The skills that are assessed are the same.
 You need to exhibit strong problem-solving skills, creativity, ability to work under pressure, top-down communication, etc.

 However, there is one key difference:

-• In interviewer-led cases, you take ownership of every question and go into greater detail here, while the interviewer guides you from question to question.
+- In interviewer-led cases, you take ownership of every question and go into greater detail here, while the interviewer guides you from question to question.
 In the interviewee-led case, you drive the whole case and have to move along, get the correct information to work with by asking the right questions, and analyze the problem to then deduct a recommendation

 In a McKinsey case, the interviewer will guide you through a series of connected questions that you need to answer, synthesize, and develop recommendations from.
 There are clear directions and a flow of questions, which you need to answer with a hypothesis-driven mindset.
 These are arguably easier to prepare for and to go through since the flow and types of questions will always be the same.